-The spit is formed by the southeastward movement of nearshore sediments, truncated by a submarine trough over 650 feet (200 m) deep that acts as a sediment trap limiting further spit extension.
+Coal Point forms the tip of the Homer Spit in Kachemak Bay on the southern Kenai Peninsula, about 15 miles (24 km) northeast of Seldovia and 5.7 miles (9 km) southeast of Homer, Alaska.
+The name is a translation by the U.S. Coast and Geodetic Survey of the Russian ‘Mys Ugolnoy’ or ‘coal cape’ that was first published by Captain Mikhail Tebenkov in 1881.
+The Homer Spit is about 4.4 miles (7.1 km) long and was named in 1904 by Ralph W. Stone of the U.S. Geological Survey for the village of Homer which historically was located at Coal Point.
+The spit is formed by the southeastward movement and deposition of nearshore sediments along the western coast of the Kenai Peninsula.
+The spit is prevented from further elongation by a submarine trough over 650 feet (200 m) deep with strong tidal currents.
 The spit is the supra-tidal portion of a much larger subtidal feature called the Archimandritof Shoals.
-The shoals were initially formed as a moraine or terminal deposit when Kachemak Bay was still dominated by ancient partially grounded tidewater glaciers.
+The shoals were initially formed as a moraine when Kachemak Bay was still dominated by ancient partially grounded tidewater glaciers.
 Sand and gravel that now erode from sea cliffs along the Cook Inlet shoreline are suspended by turbulent storm waves, then transported by shallow water wave-induced currents, and eventually deposited where wave energy is attenuated.
 The Archimandritof Shoals cause large waves to break farther offshore creating a relatively lower energy shoreline where sediment is deposited.
 Large high energy waves at high tide will cross the shoals and have caused extensive damage to the spit, as well as to the spit road and buildings.
-The spit is now heavily reinforced with rip rap boulders on the Cook Inlet (south) side.